Ginny Simms

 Virginia Ellen Simms (May 25, 1913 (Note: The Social Security Death Index gives her date of birth as May 25, 1914.) – April 4, 1994) was an American popular singer and film actress.

-Simms sang with big bands and with Dinah Shore, Peggy Lee, Ella Fitzgerald, Jo Stafford, among others.
+Simms sang with big bands and with Dinah Shore, Peggy Lee, Ella Fitzgerald, and Jo Stafford.
 She also worked as an MGM and Universal film actress and appeared in 11 movies from 1939 to 1951, when she retired.

 Early life

 Simms was born in San Antonio, Texas.
 Her family moved to California, where she attended Fresno High School and Fresno State Teachers College, where she studied piano.
 While there, she began performing in campus productions, singing with sorority sisters and forming a popular campus vocal trio.
-Shortly afterward, she sought a singing career, and by 1932 she had her own program on a local radio station.
+She sought a singing career, and by 1932, she had her own program on a local radio station.

 Career

 Radio

 In 1932, Simms became the vocalist for the Tom Gerun band in San Francisco, working together with other vocalists including a young Tony Martin and Woody Herman.
 In 1934, she joined the Kay Kyser Orchestra, with which she received her first national exposure appearing on radio shows with Kyser.